deepakbackuply/softaculous_api/cpanel/guide/list_installations.md

 ## List all installations using Softaculous API Guide

-This document explains how to fetch all installation list using Softaculous API.
+This guide explains how to fetch all installation list using Softaculous API.

 ### via cURL
 ```php